USC-ACTLab/libmotioncapture/README.md

 # libmotioncapture
-Interface Abstraction for Motion Capture System APIs such as VICON, OptiTrack, or PhaseSpace
+Interface Abstraction for Motion Capture System APIs such as VICON, OptiTrack, PhaseSpace, or Qualisys.

 ## Setup